Maiji, Tianshui

 Maiji District (麦积区 (麥積區, Màijī Qū)) is a district of the prefecture-level city of Tianshui in the southeast of Gansu Province, China, bordering Shaanxi Province to the east.
 It is best known for, and named after, the Maijishan Grottoes.
 Before 2005 it was called Beidao District.

 Maiji District is subdivided in 17 towns (containing 379 villages), 3 subdistricts (containing 35 residential communities).
 69% of the population is rural.
 68% of the district's area is covered in forest.

 Administrative divisions

-Maiji District is divided to 3 subdistricts, 17 towns and 6 others.
+Maiji District is divided to 3 subdistricts and 17 towns: